-During the year, the Company had sufficient liquid assets to meet its liabilities.
 In addition, liquidity is monitored on a continuous basis to ensure that potential droughts of liquidity will be proactively identified.
 The Company maintains liquid assets which are at least one third of the fixed overhead requirement as per the new Liquidity requirement based on IFR Article 43.
 The Company's liquid assets as at the reference date were comprising mostly of unencumbered short terms deposits, exceeding by far the liquidity requirement.
-Therefore, as at the 31st of December 2021 the Company satisfied the Liquidity Requirement.
 The Company monitors the level of its liquid assets on at least a quarterly basis.